Sandy Rostad: A Prosperous Partnership

 By James Florence, Diamond Certified Resource Reporter

 SAN CARLOS — After working in the insurance industry for two decades, Sandy Rostad was primed for a major transition after she decided to partner with her husband in the real estate field.
 “My husband, Mike, was working full-time as a firefighter and part-time as a real estate agent,” she recounts.
 “We had recently become parents, and we figured that if I joined him in real estate, it would give us more flexibility and simplify our lives a bit.”
 Sandy describes her introduction to real estate as both exciting and nerve-wracking.
 “When I first started, the market was at a pretty tumultuous point, so I was kind of thrown into the midst of it.
 It was somewhat intimidating, but my passion and determination enabled me to overcome my fears and be successful.”

-Today, as a partner of The Rostad Team of Coldwell Banker, Sandy says her favorite part of her job is being a helpful resource to buyers and sellers alike.
+Today, as a realtor with Coldwell Banker Realty, Sandy says her favorite part of her job is being a helpful resource to buyers and sellers alike.
 “I get a lot of satisfaction from building relationships with my clients, helping them through the process and achieving a positive outcome for them.
 It’s very rewarding to see them happy with the results of my work.”

 Having grown up in San Mateo, Sandy now resides in San Carlos, where she and Mike appreciate the small-town atmosphere.
 “We’ve been in San Carlos for more than 25 years,” she says.
 “A lot of people are interested in moving here because it’s so nice, so for us, it’s not just a great place to live; it’s a great place to be in business as well.”